WHAT IS A COMMUNITY FOUNDATION?

-At the end of its first fiscal year in 1999, the Foundation had $100,000 in assets; currently the Foundation has assets of $11 million.
-Last year, generous local donors made gifts of over $1 million to the Foundation.
+At the end of its first fiscal year in 1999, the Foundation had $100,000 in assets; currently the Foundation has assets of over $19 million.
+Last year, generous local donors made gifts of over $9.3 million to the Foundation.
 Read some of our donors’ stories.

 GRANTS TO THE COMMUNITY

-Since 1999, the Foundation has awarded grants and scholarships totaling $6.7 million to more than 200 nonprofit organizations and over 650 students.
+In twenty years, the Foundation has awarded grants and scholarships totaling $6.8 million to more than 200 nonprofit organizations and over 650 students.
 The Foundation makes competitive grants in its service area; James City County, York County and Williamsburg.
 Learn more.

 ASSETS TO GIVE